FUNDED ORGANIZATIONS

 Northwest Sinfonietta brings world-class art music experiences to Tacoma, serving our community with innovative and inspiring chamber orchestra concerts, community events, and student arts engagement opportunities for over 30 years.

-Oasis Youth Center is the only organization dedicated to serving LGBTQ+ youth 14-24 throughout Pierce County.
+Oasis Youth Center is the only organization dedicated to serving LGBTQ+ youth ages 14-24 throughout Pierce County.
 Oasis provides engaging programs 6-days a week, special events throughout the year, vital resources and system navigation, as well as a 24/7 crisis line for youth and providers.
 Oasis has been a trusted organization serving the community since 1985 and they look forward to continuing to uplift and support queer youth!

 Pacific Northwest Dance Foundation is dedicated to equitable art education for all through free classes, material and performance opportunities in our community.

-Permaculture Lifestyle Institute (PLI) empowers communities through information, education, and demonstration of Permaculture systems, to develop climate resilient, ecologically sensitive and sustainable community infrastructure systems that are climate and culturally relevant.
+Permaculture Lifestyle Institute (PLI) empowers communities through information, education, and demonstration of Permaculture systems, to develop climate resilient, ecologically sensitive, and sustainable community infrastructure systems that are climate and culturally relevant.

 Queer NW’s mission is to enhance the betterment of the LGBTQ+ community of the Pacific Northwest by showcasing the unique and talented individuals, groups, and organizations with emphasis on art, culture, health, and rights that make this community’s diversity incredibly remarkable.